 Second MBA applicant, Abhinav Gupta, got admits from 3 good schools with varying amounts of MBA scholarships.
 He took the unusual decision to leave close to $100,000 (~ 65 Lakhs in Indian Rupees) in free money on the table and choose a program where he saw a better fit with his profile and career aspirations.

 The most difficult decision in my MBA journey was making up my mind if I wanted to go for this education.
-My decision was made further difficult as I already hold an MBA from one of the top 15 B schools in India, so I knew what I was going to put myself through.
+My decision was made further difficult as I already hold an MBA from one of the top 15 B schools in India, so I knew what I was going to put myself through (Why a second European MBA after an Indian MBA and career in the entertainment industry).
 The risks were higher as I was working with a global MNC in a managerial position which meant the personal bar to succeed was higher for me.

 I finally made the decision to go for my second MBA as I realized it would not only benefit me professionally but also would give me a much needed break from corporate life where I was engaged in repetitive tasks every month leaving little scope for learning.
 Time spent during MBA would help me re-evaluate my future career options.